* Dollar near 3-week low ahead of Bernanke testimony

 Bernanke’s testimony before the House Financial Services Committee will start at 1400 GMT, with the text of his prepared remarks to be released at 1230 GMT.

-On the other hand, the Australian dollar held onto much of its 1.5 percent gain from the previous day after investors were forced to cut bearish positions after minutes of the Reserve Bank of Australia (RBA) led the market to lengthen the odds of a rate cut next month.
+A notable mover overnight was the Australian dollar, which jumped more than 1 percent as investors were forced to cut bearish positions after minutes of the Reserve Bank of Australia (RBA) led the market to lengthen the odds of a rate cut next month.